RoastedBrotato/CalorieCountingBot/README.md

 - `!ping` - Check if bot is responsive
 - `!info` - Display bot information
 - `!addcalories <calories> [food_name]` - Add calories for a food item
+- `!today` - View your calories for today
+- `!reset` - Reset your calories for today (with confirmation)
 - `!calorie-help` - Show all calorie tracking commands
 - `!help` - Show all available commands